 Killiecrankie Bungee Diving (2hrs drive away)

 In Nevis Range, you can not only hike and ski but also go paragliding!
-With Beyond Extreme, a paragliding school recognised by HRH The Duke of York, you can do a tandem flight or even start learning how to paragliding.
-You can have a taster course or do a full training course which teaches to go from beginner to club pilot.
+It is one of the less blood-racing adrenaline activities, but it will treat you to spectacular views as you sail through the air.
+Beyond Extreme is a paragliding school recognised by HRH The Duke of York.
+With them, you can take a tandem flight or even begin lessons on how to paraglide.
+You can have a taster course or complete a full training course from beginner to club pilot.

-This exhilarating sport that encompasses many different varieties of car racing can be found in the Highlands.
+This exhilarating sport encompasses many different varieties of car racing can be found in the Highlands.

-Knockhill is the ultimate place for different driving experiences.
-There you can drive a racing car, a Ferrari F430, try out rally car driving, an E-type Jaguar Experience or Aston Martin amongst many other options.
+Knockhill is the ultimate location for driving based adrenaline activities.
+At Knockhill, you can drive a racing car, a Ferrari F430, try out rally car driving, an E-type Jaguar Experience or Aston Martin amongst many other options.
+Whilst, this circuit located near Edinburgh, a day trip would be worth it for all the family!

-With Quad Bike Tours, you can not only go on quad bikes but also go on 4×4 tours, which takes you off road all around the area.
+In Fort William, there is a unique way to see the sights: by quad bike.
+With Quad Bike Tours, you can not only go on quad bikes but also go on 4×4 tours, taking you on and off road to fully explore the area.

 For information on Mountain Biking, please see our post on Sports in and around Fort Augustus.

-Though snow in the rest of the UK is unreliable, snow can be guaranteed in Scotland, especially in the Ben Nevis area.
-In fact, 40 minutes away is Nevis Range Mountain Resort, which is the perfect location for winter sports.
-The Nevis Range offers breath-taking views from the top of the gondola, as well as excellent slopes.
+Though snow in the rest of the UK is often unreliable (especially at Christmas!), snow can be guaranteed in Scotland.
+In the Ben Nevis region resides Nevis Range Mountain Resort, which is the perfect location for winter sports.
+A 40 minute drive away, The Nevis Range offers breath-taking views from the top of the gondola, as well as excellent slopes.

 White Water Rafting

-Get your blood pumping and adrenalin flowing by going white water rafting in the Scottish Highlands.
-Vertical Descents offers four rivers of varying levels in Fort William, and many companies have different levels of white water rafting to ensure that everyone, no matter their proficiency, has an unforgettable time.
+Get your blood pumping and adrenaline flowing by going white water rafting in the Scottish Highlands.
+Vertical Descents offers four rivers of varying levels in Fort William, and many companies have different levels of white water rafting.
+Get the whole family and all your friends involved for an unforgettable time.

 Other listings and companies:

 Canyoning is the downwards traversing of a gorge through various means.
-From jumping into chutes of water or simply jumping off a waterfall, there are many skills that canyoning uses.
-There are many places where canyoning can be tried out near The Highland Club.
-The closest venue would be in Fort William, where there is a canyon along The Alt (one river that drains from Ben Nevis).
+From jumping into chutes of water or simply jumping off a waterfall, there are ways to canyon.
+And there are many places where canyoning can be tried out near The Highland Club!
+The closest venue would be in Fort William as there is a canyon along The Alt (a river which drains from Ben Nevis).
 Alternatively, there are many other places in the Highlands where you can try out canyoning including the Isle of Skye.

 River Sledging (White Water Sledging)